polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

     ![](/images/develop/parachain-devs/interoperability/transfer-assets-with-xcm/transfer-assets-with-xcm-4.webp)

 5. To verify the teleportation on the Asset Hub system chain, navigate to the **Events** section of the **Explorer** page.
-You should see two events, **`messageQueu.Processed`** and **`balances.Transfer`**
+You should see two events: **`messageQueue.Processed`** and **`balances.Transfer`**

     ![](/images/develop/parachain-devs/interoperability/transfer-assets-with-xcm/transfer-assets-with-xcm-5.webp)

 These events indicate that the teleportation of assets was successful.
-You can now verify the balance of the beneficiary account on the Asset Hub parachain to confirm the transfer.
+You can now verify the balance of the beneficiary account on the Asset Hub system chain to confirm the transfer.

 ## Reserve Asset Transfer

-It is a way of transferring assets between two parachains (or consensus systems) that don't trust each other by using a third system (like the Asset Hub system chain) they both trust, called the reserve.
-To track ownership of the reserve-held assets, both the source and destination chains typically create derivative tokens.
+A reserve asset transfer transfers assets between two parachains (or consensus systems) that don't trust each other by using a third system (like the Asset Hub system chain) they both trust, called the reserve.
+Both the source and destination chains typically create derivative tokens to track ownership of the reserve-held assets.
 Each chain maintains a dedicated account, known as a sovereign account, on the reserve to manage its asset holdings.

 Typically, the sender chain burns a certain amount of derivative tokens, signals the reserve to move the real assets from its sovereign account to the destination chain's sovereign account, and then signals the recipient to mint the right amount of derivatives.